 A good starting point is to work out where you stand financially.
 How much do you owe?
 What can you realistically afford to pay back?

-If you cant make a repayment by the due date, dont be afraid to seek an extension.
+If you can’t make a repayment by the due date, don’t be afraid to seek an extension.
 Creditors may be happy to negotiate.
 Many financial institutions have a hardship team who deal with these requests.

-From a practical point-of-view, its a good idea to make a weekly budget and record everything you spend.
+From a practical point-of-view, it’s a good idea to make a weekly budget and record everything you spend.
 Avoid spending on credit, particularly making cash advances which attract high interest rates.
 Pay back as much as you can, not just the minimum credit repayment.

 Seeing a registered financial planner can be a good move, to help you establish a long-term plan.
 For example, consolidating all of your debt under one single personal loan or mortgage can mean a lower interest rate than your credit card rate.

 There are also legal solutions you can explore, such as a debt agreement, personal insolvency, or bankruptcy as a final resort.
 These decisions should never be taken lightly, or without first seeking specialist advice.
+(Please see Can I become bankrupt to get rid of my debts?)

 You should also be aware that if there is a dispute about what you owe, the Consumer Trader and Tenancy Tribunal has wide powers to make orders in a fairly informal setting, and if there is enough at stake, you can apply to the court to set aside or vary an unjust contract under the Contracts Review Act.